quarcs-lab/public-website2/content/portfolio/webinars.md

 > The QuaRCS-lab webinar series provides a platform for young researchers around the world to present and discuss their work.

-- The webinars take place twice in a month on Thursdays via ZOOM.
-The time and date of the webinars can vary depending on the location of the speaker.
+- The webinars take place once or twice in a month via ZOOM.
+The time and date can vary depending on the location of the speaker.

 - Dates and time are based on the Japanese Stardard Time (JST) zone.